scorelab/drola/README.md

 `cd Drola_Base_node`

-`pyhton socket_server.py`
+`python socket_server.py`

 `python read_serial.py`

-Then open a browser tab and goto the following url it will see all the locations of the live End Nodes.
+Then open a browser tab and go to the following url it will see all the locations of the live End Nodes.

 http://localhost:3000/